Elession/pwn-challenges/Beginner/babybof/README.md

 1. saved base pointer (RBP) address
 2. return address

-**HOWEVER**, it is important to note that if you overwrite the addresses with a existing/valid address in the binary, it will continue running but with the overwritten address.
+**HOWEVER**, it is important to note that if you overwrite the addresses with an existing/valid address in the binary, it will continue running but with the overwritten address.

 Let's try to overflow the **base pointer address** since it is always closer to the buffer.